Pa. officials back aggressive coronavirus containment measures. Philly Mayor Jim Kenney doesn't.

 “It does happen, and it appears that it has happened here,” Farley said.

-Because of that research, Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Disease, said he would not rule out supporting a national ban on restaurant and bars.
+Because of that research, Anthony Fauci, the director of the National Institute of Allergy and Infectious Disease, said he would not rule out supporting a national ban on restaurants and bars.

 “I would like to see a dramatic diminution in the personal interaction that we’re seeing in restaurants and in bars,” Fauci said Sunday on CNN.
 “Whatever it takes to do that, that’s what I’d like to see.”